bradtraversy/github-finder-app/README.md

-This branch of the repository has been refactored to use [ Netlify serverless functions ](https://docs.netlify.com/functions/configure-and-deploy/) to be able to _proxy_ requests to the Github API, this allows you to keep you Github access token secret.
+This branch of the repository has been refactored to use [ Netlify serverless functions ](https://docs.netlify.com/functions/configure-and-deploy/) to be able to _proxy_ requests to the Github API, this allows you to keep your Github access token secret.

 Any env variable you set in a React app prefixed **REACT_APP** is exposed to the client in the build.
-So anyone inspecing the Network Requests for you app will be able to see your token and use it.
+So anyone inspecting the Network Requests for you app will be able to see your token and use it.

 Netlify functions run server side so are not exposed to the client.
 We can